RadiusCrypto/Radius/masternode-howto.md

 Save and exit the editor.
 Restart your local wallet.

 Now, on your local wallet, start the masternode.
-If you have chosen a different alias than `mn1` above, replace it accordingly in the command.
+If you have chosen a different alias than `mn1` above, replace it accordingly in the command. **The transaction containing your collateral must have at least 15 confirmations!**

 #### GUI Wallet Debug Console, Windows